Kona Ice of Central Horry County

 Marvin & Kay Keene

 Marvin and Kay Keene came to the SBDC in March 2014 after attending a franchising workshop hosted by the Myrtle Beach Area Small Business Development Center.
 Although Mr. & Mrs. Keene are both professors at Coastal Carolina University, their passion has always been to run their own business.
 After hearing the basics of starting a franchise, they felt that this was the way for them to go.
-From there, the SBDC assisted the Keene’s with researching franchise opportunities and determining which business would suit them and their interest best.
+From there, the SBDC assisted the Keene’s with researching franchise opportunities and determining which business would suit them and their interests best.
 It didn’t take long for them to find a winner and the planning stage to open Kona Ice of Central Horry County began.
 It was the perfect fit for the Keene’s—fun, energetic, with local communities in mind.

 Kona Ice is a mobile shaved ice business where you can create your own snow cone experience.
 You have the option to create your own flavor by using the “Flavorwave” or have it made for you.
 Kona prides itself on having the most colorful and clean trucks around and the tropical music they play makes snow cones a fun experience for all ages.
 Kona Ice is a special kind of business where they give back a portion of sales to their host organization as a part of the MILLION DOLLAR GIVEBACK initiative.
-To fulfil this mission, Kona partners with schools, civic organizations, daycare centers, corporations, churches, sports leagues, and many others.
+To fulfill this mission, Kona partners with schools, civic organizations, daycare centers, corporations, churches, sports leagues, and many others.
 In 2014 alone, Kona “FUNraised” over $10,000!
 If you’re not involved with any of these organizations, Kona is also available for private parties and events.

-During their first year of operation, the Keene’s turned Kona Ice of Central Horry County into a very successful business.
+During their first year of operations, the Keene’s turned Kona Ice of Central Horry County into a very successful business.
 The SBDC assisted them with obtaining licenses and permits to start their business, preparing a business plan, customer relations, product expansion, marketing, and much more.
 The SBDC also assisted the Keene’s with acquiring capital to obtain two full-sized trucks as well as a mini trailer.
 They currently have 3 employees and are looking forward to continuing to grow.

 To find out where Kona Ice will be located along the Grand Strand and to learn more about the most “FUNomenal experience on four wheels”, visit their Facebook page at: https://www.facebook.com/pages/Kona-Ice-Central-Horry-County/688901621174330